Table of Contents

 Finding your Kubernetes

 In most organizations, development, QA, DevOps, and platform engineering teams operate independently.
-What typically happens is that Kubernetes is running somewhere in your infrastructure, but the testing team simply doesn't know about it.
+What typically happens is that Kubernetes is running somewhere in your infrastructure, but the testing team simply does not know about it.

 Where it often hides:

 - Managed cloud services.
-If you're using AWS (EKS), Google Cloud (GKE), or Azure (AKS), there's a good chance Kubernetes is already provisioned.
+If you are using AWS (EKS), Google Cloud (GKE), or Azure (AKS), there is a good chance Kubernetes is already provisioned.

 - Platform teams.
 DevOps or platform engineering groups may have clusters that other teams can leverage.

-- Microservices Architecture for your applications.
-If your organization has adopted microservices, Kubernetes is likely orchestrating them (or on the roadmap..).
+- Microservices architecture.
+If your organization has adopted microservices, Kubernetes is likely orchestrating them (or on the roadmap).

 What to do

-Before deciding Testkube isn't for you, have a conversation with your DevOps or platform engineering team.
+Before deciding Testkube is not for you, have a conversation with your DevOps or platform engineering team.
 Ask them:

 - Do we have any Kubernetes clusters running?